Judge hints he may not allow Cosby quaalude testimony - Philly

 While O'Neill dealt Cosby's lawyers a blow by allowing the testimony from additional accusers, Cosby's lawyers are counting on him to make rulings critical to their plan to portray the accuser as a greedy liar who framed the comedian.

-O'Neill said he will rule Friday on whether the defense can call a witness who claims Constand spoke about falsely accusing a celebrity before going to police.
+O'Neill had said he would rule Friday on testimony from a witness who claims Constand spoke about falsely accusing a celebrity before going to police, but hadn't done so by the time court offices closed.

 The judge also has to decide how much jurors will hear about Cosby's financial settlement with Constand.
 His lawyers say the amount will show "just how greedy" she was.